Jean-Pierre

 Approach

-My clinical approach is grounded in careful assessment, thoughtful formulation and a structured understanding of the psychological, behavioural and contextual factors shaping an individual’s experience.
+My clinical approach is grounded in careful assessment, thoughtful formulation and a structured understanding of the psychological, behavioral and contextual factors shaping an individual’s experience.
 I work from the position that psychological difficulties rarely exist in isolation.
-Behaviour, emotional responses, coping patterns and relational dynamics are understood within the broader context of a person’s history, environment and lived reality.
+Behavior, emotional responses, coping patterns and relational dynamics are understood within the broader context of a person’s history, environment and lived reality.
 Therapeutic work is guided by recognised scientific principles and evidence-informed interventions, while remaining responsive to the unique needs, pace and circumstances of each individual.
 Emphasis is placed on clarity, psychological insight and the development of adaptive strategies that are both meaningful and sustainable.
 Whether working within clinical, forensic or decision-critical contexts, my focus remains on accurate understanding, ethical practice and creating a space that supports reflection, stability and constructive psychological change.

 Contact Jean-Pierre